 Certificate or Associate of Science in Medical Assisting

-Some common tasks include taking medical histories and vital signs, explaining treatment procedures to patients, preparing patients for examinations and assisting physicians during examinations.
-You might instruct patients about medications and special diets, prepare and administer medications as directed by a physician, authorize drug refills as directed, telephone prescriptions to a pharmacy, draw blood, take x-rays electrocardiograms, remove sutures, change dressings and much more.
+Some common tasks performed by an MA include taking medical histories and vital signs, explaining treatment procedures to patients, preparing patients for examinations and assisting physicians during examinations.
+You might instruct patients about medications and special diets, prepare and administer medications as directed by a physician, authorize drug refills as directed, telephone prescriptions to a pharmacy, draw blood, take x-rays electrocardiograms, remove sutures or change dressings.

 Our three-semester certificate program will include classroom instruction, practice in skills lab, and clinical experience in an ambulatory care setting.
 We give you the academic and clinical experiences needed to become a caring, ethical and competent health care professional.
 Your instruction will include skills practice and clinical experience in limited radiography.

 For those enrolling in our Associate of Science in Medical Assisting (ASMA) program, you will take an additional 25 credit hours to complete the degree.

 Our MA program is accredited by the Commission on Accreditation of Allied Health Education Programs.